uchicago-cs/student-resource-guide/tutorials/linux-advanced.rst

 ``program1`` is connected to the ``stdin`` of ``program2``.

-As another more concrete example, consider the ``man`` command with the ``-k`` option that we've previously discussed in the :ref:`tutorial-linux-basics-man-pages` section of the :ref:`Linux Basics Tutorial <tutorial-linux-basics>`.
+As another more concrete example, consider the ``man`` command with the ``-k`` option that we've previously discussed in the :ref:`linux-man` section of the :ref:`Linux Basics Tutorial <tutorial-linux-intro>`.
 Let's assume that you hadn't yet been introduced to the ``mkdir`` command.
 How would you look for the command to create a directory?
 First attempts::

         $ man -k "create directory"